iuriimattos/utils/README.md

 # utils
-> piece of usefull codes
+> piece of usefull codes and notes